msalahz/contactory/docs/PRD.md

 - Bulk import with validation and error handling
 - Import from popular contact services (Google Contacts, Apple Contacts, etc.)
 - Preview and mapping of fields during import
-- Export selected contacts or entire contact list
+- Export selected contacts, or the entire contact list

 ### 6. Groups/Labels